music-suite/music-suite/docs/src/User-Guide.md

 ## Summary

 We have now seen how to write basic pieces, using melody, harmony and voices.
-In the following chapters we will be looking at musical aspects such as pitch, dynamics and orchestration in more detail: these chapters can generally be read in any order, or simply used a reference.
+In the following chapters we will be looking at musical aspects such as pitch, dynamics and orchestration in more detail: these chapters can generally be read in any order.